elModo7/SSE-Client-ESP32/README.md

 Minimal example of an ESP32 consuming Server-Sent Events for my [PokeT-Dex](https://github.com/elModo7/pokemon-crystal-research-toolkit) project.

+For the server you can use my [Go SSE Server Template](https://github.com/elModo7/sse-server-go).

 Most ESP32 examples show how to send SSE from the board.
 This one does the opposite: the ESP32 connects to an SSE endpoint, keeps the HTTP connection open, reads the stream line by line, and handles incoming events.

 ## What it does